 Stress Urinary Incontinence Affects 1 in 3 Women

-Synopsis: An estimated one in three women experience stress urinary incontinence (SUI) a condition characterized by involuntary loss of urine due to forces on the bladder.
-The Monograph, titled "Stress Urinary Incontinence: Monograph from the AUA Foundation," provides a breadth of information about SUI, including symptoms, risk factors, prevalence and common myths associated with the condition.
-The new Monograph highlights ways to prevent or manage the symptoms of SUI, including lifestyle changes, urinary control devices or surgery.
+Synopsis: An estimated one in three women experience stress urinary incontinence (SUI), a condition characterized by an involuntary loss of urine due to forces on the bladder.
+The Monograph, titled "Stress Urinary Incontinence: Monograph from the AUA Foundation," provides a breadth of information about SUI, including symptoms, risk factors, prevalence, and common myths associated with the condition.
+The new Monograph highlights ways to prevent or manage the symptoms of SUI, including lifestyle changes, urinary control devices, or surgery.

 An estimated one in three women experience stress urinary incontinence (SUI), a condition characterized by involuntary loss of urine due to forces on the bladder caused by physical movement of the body.

 "The prevalence of SUI is jaw-dropping and costs society an estimated $8 billion annually1, yet similar to the subject of erectile dysfunction, it is still not openly discussed in public and even among some healthcare providers," stated AUA Foundation Executive Director Sandra Vassos, MPH.
-"The information presented in the Monograph is intended to help women recognize that SUI is more common than they may think, and to encourage them to open up about their experiences with SUI as a means to better understand the condition."
+"The information presented in the Monograph is intended to help women recognize that SUI is more common than they may think, and to encourage them to open up about their experiences with SUI to understand the condition better."

 Symptoms of SUI

-Symptoms of SUI vary widely from light to heavy leakage which may occur during rigorous activity or natural reflexes, such as playing sports or coughing; but in more severe cases, leakage may occur due to low impact movements, such as standing up, walking or bending over.
+Symptoms of SUI vary widely from light to heavy leakage, which may occur during rigorous activity or natural reflexes, such as playing sports or coughing.
+Still, in more severe cases, leakage may occur due to low-impact movements, such as standing up, walking, or bending over.
 Because these symptoms often lead to feelings of isolation, they may interfere with women's day-to-day activities, impact their relationships, and prevent them from opening up about their condition.
 As a result, many women with SUI may miss important opportunities to learn more about SUI and manage its symptoms.

-The new Monograph highlights ways to prevent or manage the symptoms of SUI, including lifestyle changes, urinary control devices or surgery.
+The new Monograph highlights ways to prevent or manage the symptoms of SUI, including lifestyle changes, urinary control devices, or surgery.
 Some women are only bothered by heavy or large amounts of leakage, whereas others are bothered by any leakage.
-Women often manage SUI by using mini pads, sanitary pads or incontinence pads.
+Women often manage SUI using mini, sanitary, or incontinence pads.

 Also outlined in the Monograph is information about certain risk factors associated with SUI that, once understood, may help to prevent the incidence of SUI in some women.
 For instance, overweight and obese women are more prone to SUI, and evidence shows that weight loss may improve urinary incontinence in obese women.
-Therefore, it is important for women with SUI to maintain a healthy weight.
+Therefore, women with SUI need to maintain a healthy weight.

 The full Monograph can be accessed at www.UrologyHealth.org/SUI/find-healthcare-provider-resources.html

 The AUA Foundation is the world's leading non-profit urological health organization and the official foundation of the American Urological Association.
-Their goal is to promote health, provide hope and promise a future free of urological disease.
+They aim to promote health, provide hope and promise a future free of urological disease.